Kidney Cancer

 • Biological therapy

-After a thorough evaluation of the patient's condition, a doctor will be able to determine which treatment option is best.
+After a thorough evaluation of the patient's condition, a physician is able to determine which treatment is best.

 Additional Resources